Back to Forests

 You're Not a Brain in a Jar.
 So Now What?

-Once the reduction starts failing, you still have to decide what kind of life belongs to a person who is more than matter.
+Once reduction starts failing, the question becomes what kind of life belongs to a person who is more than mechanism.

 7. Part 7